ezbot-ai/docs/docs/04-guides/installation/01-nextjs.md

   - **rewardUnits**: The type of reward units.
 We only support one type of rewardUnits today: `"count"`, but eventually, you'll be able to choose between `"count"`, `"dollars"`, and more.
 - **makeVisualChanges:** Optional.
 This enables ezbot to apply visual changes from the visual editor to your site.
 Call this when a new page is loaded.
 For Single Page Applications (SPAs), call this after a routing change.

-Learn about other options for sending reward signals to ezbot in the [Rewards Section](/get-started/rewards).
+For additional options on sending rewards to ezbot, visit the [Rewards Section](/get-started/rewards).